 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hoonah is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hoonah is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hoonah is a city of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Hoonah who work in office and administrative support (14.29%), management occupations (12.77%) and sales jobs (11.55%).

 And if you like science, one thing you'll find is that Hoonah has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.